Coach: Martha Montoya

 Skill Requirement: proficiency in all four strokes

 This group is proficient in all four strokes, as well as continuing to develop training fundamentals and prepare for age-group competitions.
 The Longhorn program’s primary emphasis is on stroke technique, racing skills, and increased conditioning.
 Practice includes dry land training three to five times per week.
 Members practice five times per week for 75 to 90 minutes in the water.
-Swimmers must be at least eight years old and legal in all strokes.
+Swimmers must be at least ten years old and legal in all strokes.

 Entry into the Longhorn program requires recommendation of the Longhorn and Junior Longhorn coaches.